 After 20 years, WB Pizza has announced its closing permanently.

-The closure is in affect as of Saturday, May 30.
+The closure is in effect as of Saturday, May 30.

-Other restaurants in Central Indiana forced to close due to the impacts of the coronavirus includes the decades-old Clayton Cafe in Hendricks County.
+Other restaurants in Central Indiana forced to close due to the impacts of the coronavirus include the decades-old Clayton Cafe in Hendricks County.
 A long-time staple in the small Indiana town.

 MORE | Indianapolis' restaurant and hospitality industry is fighting for itself — here's how you can help | Coronavirus in Indiana: These businesses are closing or laying off workers because of COVID-19 |